 Aristotle’s remarkably simple statement tells us that there is a class of beings, “human beings,” about which the qualifier “all” can be predicated.
 Furthermore, such beings have a “nature” that gives them a desire, a love, that stretches them out “to know.”
 “Stretching out” is natural to our existence in space and time.
 “Science” emerges as human beings go about enacting their nature of seeking to know.

 Why do I choose to call this site Word and Fire?
-It is related to my passion to know and understand Reality so I can participate in it well.
+It is related to my passion to know and understand Reality so I can participate in it well and know its Source.
 More significantly, “Word” and “Fire” touch the essence of Reality itself.
 “Word” points to order, knowing, being.
 “Fire” points to dynamics, participation, becoming.
 Both point to that which transcends subjectivity.
 I chose these two words as the titles of two essays I wrote in 2014 for BioLogos.

 Science opens one path–but not the only path–towards grasping the intelligibility of the world.
 ‘Word” speaks of language, an ordered articulation of that intelligibility.
 I love science and I love language.
 “Fire” speaks of love, desire that seeks fulfillment.
 Is not human life an intertwining of word and fire, knowledge and desire?
 Either of the two may be ordered rightly or wrongly to Reality.
 One should seek a right ordering of both in order to live well according to the truth of being, the truth of Reality.